-- Maintenance cycle. - Maintenance action name and description. - A cost estimate.
-This cost estimate may be either an historic value or an estimated future value.
-In either case, the cost should be reported with the year in which the cost is denominated so that values may be adjusted to the current year. - Incremental operating hours and/or starts as relevant.
-This value represents the estimated incremental number of run hours and/or starts at which this maintenance action is performed.
-For example, if an action is performed every 10 starts, the incremental contribution of this component of the MMA would be calculated by dividing the estimated cost of this action (denominated in current year dollars), by 10. - Documentation reference.
+- Maintenance cycle. - Maintenance action name and description. - A cost estimate, which may be either an historic value or an estimated future value.
+In either case, the cost should be reported with the year in which the cost is denominated so that values may be adjusted to the current year.
+Although the CAISO has a standard cost escalation methodology, the SC may also propose their own methodology. - Year dollars, with the year that is specific to the costs being cited in the cost documentation.
+Note that this is likely not when the maintenance will actually occur. - Incremental vs. total costs, i.e., whether the costs are only the incremental amount of costs to perform the additional maintenance actions or the total cost of a maintenance action.
+For example, a resource may perform a hot gas path inspection every 24,000 hours and a major overhaul every 48,000 hours.
+The major overhaul in this case includes a hot gas path inspection as well as other maintenance actions.
+If the cost of the hot gas path inspection is \$2 million and the total cost of the major overhaul is \$10 million (including the hot gas path inspection), the incremental costs of the major overhaul would be \$8 million.
+Either presentation of the cost information is appropriate, but the SC should indicate which method was chosen. - Incremental starts, operating hours, and/or production (MWh) as relevant.
+This value represents the estimated incremental number of starts, run-hours, and/or MWh at which this maintenance action is performed stated from the beginning of the maintenance cycle.
+For example, if an action is performed every 2,400 starts, the incremental contribution of this component of the VOM adder would be calculated by dividing the estimated cost of this action (denominated in current year dollars), by 2,400.
+Also see the additional discussion of increments and operating parameters below. - Description of the source of cost data and reference to supporting documentation.
 Market participants should provide a documentation reference for each maintenance action.
-This reference indicates the source of the maintenance action cost and estimated incremental operating hours and/or starts.
-The CAISO, or its agent, may request the source documentation in cases where costs appear anomalous.
+This reference indicates the source of the maintenance action cost and estimated incremental starts, operating hours, and/or MWh.

-There are two cases in which the CAISO anticipates that scheduling coordinators may not be able to provide the information requested in the maintenance actions schedule.
-The first is a case in which major maintenance costs are performed under a long-term service agreement (LTSA).
-The second is a case in which the resource is tolled to a scheduling coordinator under a power purchase agreement (PPA).
-In either of these cases, market participants should provide the maintenance cycle data supplemented by the following data entered in the Scheduling Coordinator Estimates section of the template:
+There are two situations in which the CAISO anticipates that SCs may not be able to provide the information requested in the maintenance actions schedule: 1) if major maintenance costs are performed under a LTSA, and 2) if the resource is tolled to a SC under a PPA.
+If either of these situations occurs, the SC should provide the maintenance cycle data supplemented by the following data entered in the Scheduling Coordinator Estimates section of the template: